ge8/docaas-summit/README.md

 ```

 7. Check out the app and confirm everything is working.
+Note: you might experience slow APIs the first time to hit each API after a new deploy.
+This is due to Lambda cold starts <a href="https://github.com/ge8/docaas-summit#My-deployment-seems-successful-but-now-the-app-is-slow
+" target="_blank">For more info: jump to the "My deployment seems successful but now the app is slow" FAQ</a>

 8. (Optional) use an REST client like Insomnia [https://insomnia.rest/] to see how the silver1 and the bronze1 users (using custom:plan=silver and custom:plan=bronze respectively) are now blocked from accessing the **_Cut_** API resouce thanks to the fine grained access control we implemented.
 <img src="https://github.com/ge8/docaas-summit/raw/master/frontend/src/images/insomnia-2.png" width="70%">